gilbertchen/duplicacy/README.md

 * Deletion: every backup can be deleted independently without affecting others
 * Concurrent access: multiple clients can back up to the same storage at the same time

-The key idea behind Duplicacy is a concept called **Lock-Free Deduplication**.
-There are three elements of lock-free deduplication:
+The key idea behind Duplicacy is a concept called **Lock-Free Deduplication**, which can be summaried as follows:

 * Use variable-size chunking algorithm to split files into chunks
 * Store each chunk in the storage using a file name derived from its hash, and rely on the file system API to manage chunks without using a centralized indexing database
 * Apply a *two-step fossil collection* algorithm to remove chunks that become unreferenced after a backup is deleted

+The [design document](https://github.com/gilbertchen/duplicacy-beta/blob/master/DESIGN.md) explains lock-free duplication in detail.

 ## Getting Started